Whisky review: Heartwood – Release the Beast is Back

 Mark Nicholson, auction emcee, orator of Tasmanian whisky, introduces the Beast.
 It starts at $1600.
 A hand rises, gets it rolling.
 ‘Anyone else?’

-The most expensive thing I own is a Gibson ES-125, a 1958 .
-I bought it in London for a bit more than this one bottle of Beast.
-Think about the hands that made that guitar in Kalamazoo.
+The most expensive thing I own is a Gibson ES-125, a 1958.
+I bought that guitar in London for a bit more than this one bottle of Beast.
+Think about the hands that made it in Kalamazoo.
 All the hands that have played it.
 The smell of the rosewood fret (I find it in some Tassie whiskies).
-The hours, days I’ve spent with it.
+The hours and days I’ve spent with it.
 The hours to come.

 Why own a Beast?
 What would I even do with it?
 Raise your hand then, raise your credit.